Lucapetroni/DIY-YOLO-R-workflow-/README.md

 # VERSION 1.5 RELEASED
-See the Workflow1.5 folder for the latest updates: counting the number of individuals and extracting frames from video files A full 2.0 version of the whole pipeline coming soon...
+See the Workflow1.5 folder for the latest updates: counting the number of individuals and extracting frames from video files.
+A full 2.0 version of the whole pipeline coming soon, running YOLOv11 and MegaDetector v6...

 # DIY-YOLO-R-workflow-
 This repository comprises the sample images necessary to execute the Do-It-Yourself version of the workflow outlined by Petroni et al., provided as an R script alongside the paper.
 The DIY flow allows both YOLO training and inference using a limited set of images gathered from three distinct camera trap sites in the Apuan Alps, with a focus on three target species of carnivores: the European badger, wolf, and martens (considered as a higher-order category encompassing both stone marten and pine marten).